 So here is the cost breakdown:

-I am glad I tried this.
-I love how it turned out and if we ever move, they’re coming with me.
+I am kind of glad I tried this.
+I do love how it turned out but if we ever move, they’re coming with me.